aaliddell/s2cell/README.rst

    s2cell.cell_id_to_lat_lon(3383781119341101056)  # -> (-10.452552407574101, 105.6412526632361)
    s2cell.token_to_lat_lon('3')                    # -> (0.0, 90.0)

-The lat/lon returned will be the centre of the cell at the level available in the provided cell ID or token.
+The lat/lon returned will be the center of the cell at the level available in the provided cell ID or token.

 There are also a few other useful functions for inspecting or converting a cell ID/token: